Common Ringed Plover

 Key Features

-• Bright orange legs and orange bill with a black tip
+• Bright orange legs and orange-based bill

 When You’ll See Them